 Required Minimum Distribution Rules

 Once you reach age 72 (70.5 if you reach 70.5 before January 1, 2020), annual required minimum distributions (RMDs) must be taken from traditional IRAs.
 Roth IRAs are not subject to RMDs.
 For traditional IRAs, you need to have sufficient liquidity to take your required distributions.
-This can be a challenge for Gold IRAs and potentially require you to sell holdings to meet RMD rules.
+This can be a challenge for Gold IRAs and could potentially require you to sell holdings to meet RMD rules.
 The good news is that the entire required minimum distribution can be taken from other IRA accounts.
 RMD rules should be taken into account when making the traditional vs. Roth decision for a Gold IRA.

 Should You Invest in a Gold IRA?